aiidateam/aiida-core/docs/source/caching/index.rst

 When running a ``JobCalculation`` through the ``Process`` interface, you cannot directly set the ``use_cache`` flag when the calculation node is stored internally.
 Instead, you can pass the ``_use_cache`` flag to the ``run`` or ``submit`` method.

 Caching is **not** implemented for workchains and workfunctions.
 Unlike calculations, they can not only create new data nodes, but also return exsting ones.
 When copying a cached workchain, it's not clear which node should be returned without actually running the workchain.
+This is explained in more detail in the section :ref:`caching_provenance`.

 Configuration
 -------------